-The second stage of phase 2 expansion was announced in June 2010, to add liquefaction and gasification capabilities to the terminal.
+The second stage of phase two expansion was announced in June 2010, to add liquefaction and gasification capabilities to the terminal.
 The $1.5bn project will enable the terminal to liquefy and export LNG.
-Total cost of the project is estimated at $5.6bn, about $2bn of which will be funded through equity and the rest through debt financing.
+Total cost of the project is estimated at $5.6bn, approximately $2bn of which will be funded through equity and the rest through debt financing.

 The project will add two liquefaction trains with a capacity of 4mtpa each.
 The new trains will be installed adjacent to the existing facilities.
-Two additional 1.2bcf/d liquefaction trains may added to the terminal, based on future demand.
+Four additional 1.2bcf/d liquefaction trains are planned to be added to the terminal.

-The existing infrastructure of the terminal will be modified into a bi-directional system.
-Currently both jetties of the terminal are being used for ship unloading.
+The existing infrastructure of the terminal will be modified into a bidirectional system.
+Both jetties of the terminal are currently being used for ship unloading.
 Following the expansion, one jetty will be used for ship unloading and the other for LNG loading.